ibrahim-s/bookLibrary/readme.md

 *	A dialog will open to choose the folder you want to export to, choose folder and press enter or navigate to select folder button and press on it.
 *	That's it, an information message will be displayed telling you that the library has been exported, congratulations.

+### Changes for version 2.2 ###

+*	Update latest tested version to 2021.1
+*	Fix a bug in activating context menu, existed in NVDA 2021.1

 ### Changes for version 2.1 ###

 *	Added compatibility with python3